hantsy/java-sandbox/text-block.md

 ```

-And the content of hello3 is :
+And finally the the compiled `hello3` should be :

 ```java
 Hello,